Ethan88/VMF/README.md

-# VMF: Voluntary Monetary Fund
+#Voluntary Monetary Fund
-##Cheap, sustainable crypto-economy in a box for you and [Dunbar's Number] of your friends.
+##A cheap, sustainable crypto-economy in a box for you and [Dunbar's Number] of your friends.
 ###By the time this project is done, anyone on Earth will only need a few things to enrich their community:
 * one (1) entry-level coder
 * one (1) professional asset manager